-If you need a quick refresher on Ruby Programming, check out this video.
+If you need a quick refresher, check out this video tutorial on Ruby programming.

 Your Ideal Next Step

-You’ll know it’s time to move to the next step in your Ruby and Rails development career (ie, create a Ruby gem / package) once all of the RSpec test cases I’ve included in this project brief are passing.
+You’ll know it’s time to move to the next step in your Ruby and Rails development career – create an open source Ruby package – once all of the RSpec test cases I’ve included in this project brief are passing.